We See Results With Measurable Impact

 Unite For Sight Builds Local Capacity: Ghana Case Study Example

-Unite For Sight's four partner ophthalmologists in Ghana (9% of the country's ophthalmologists) provided close to 50% of all surgeries provided to Ghanaian patients living in extreme poverty
+Four of Unite For Sight's partner ophthalmologists in Ghana (9% of the country's ophthalmologists) provided close to 50% of all surgeries provided to Ghanaian patients living in extreme poverty

 Building Local Capacity